 A free source of seldom-seen-movies is the public library.
 One can request nearly any movie through the local library’s interlibrary loan process.
 The library can obtain at no charge any movie located in one’s state.
 For a small fee, the library can obtain any movie cataloged in the United States.
 One can also find seldom-seen-movies on the American Movie Classics (AMC) and Turner Classic Movies (TCM) cable channels.
 Their web sites list schedules of movies.
 Another source for viewing rare and seldom-seen movies is the website archive.org/index.php.
 One can watch online movies on the site or download movie files of videos in the public domain.
 There are also links on the IMDB.COM website for viewing movies in the public domain.

 I strongly encourage those interested in movies to explore rare and seldom-seen movies because the viewing experience can be rewarding and enjoyable.
 Take a break from popular movies and discover movie-making geniuses from the past and movies featuring stars who deliver astounding performances.

 Because I appreciate movies, I begin my blog with quotations that demonstrate the importance of movies in our culture and the enjoyment one can get from viewing films.
-I also present a voluminous collection of film quotations on the Best Quotes for English Teachers and Students page of my website.

 The films made in the first half of the 20th century are in many ways superior to the films being made now.
 It wasn’t an industry forced by bankers and investors to pander to 18-year-olds.
 A film now has to fill vast numbers of seats.
 Studios have to show huge profits to the multinational corporations that own them.
 Not exactly like the old days of classic Hollywood.